DAAD Post-Doctoral Fellow

-Susan Colbourn is a DAAD Post-Doctoral Fellow at the Foreign Policy Institute of Johns Hopkins School of Advanced International Studies.
+Susan Colbourn is a DAAD Post-Doctoral Fellow at the Foreign Policy Institute of Johns Hopkins School of Advanced International Studies (SAIS).
 A diplomatic and international historian, her research focuses on NATO, the Cold War, and the role of nuclear weapons in international politics and society.

-Prior to joining SAIS, Susan received her Ph.D. in History from the University of Toronto (2018) and spent two years as a Henry Chauncey Jr. ’57 postdoctoral fellow at Yale University’s International Security Studies program.
+Prior to joining SAIS, Colbourn received her Ph.D. in History from the University of Toronto (2018) and spent two years as a Henry Chauncey Jr. ’57 Postdoctoral Fellow at Yale University’s International Security Studies program.

-Her research on transatlantic relations has appeared in Cold War History, the International History Review, and Journal of Transatlantic Studies, among others and she is the co-editor, along with Timothy Andrews Sayle, of The Nuclear North: Histories of Canada in the Atomic Age, out with University of British Columbia Press in autumn 2020.
+Her research on transatlantic relations has appeared in Cold War History, International History Review, and Journal of Transatlantic Studies, among others and she is the co-editor, along with Timothy Andrews Sayle, of The Nuclear North: Histories of Canada in the Atomic Age published by University of British Columbia Press in autumn 2020.
 She also serves as the section editor for International Journal’s Lessons of History feature.